jefftune/General/Tango_Card_Service_API.md

 <a name="tango_card_api_requests"></a>
 ## Tango Card Service API Requests ##

 With the Tango Card Service API, every request has a corresponding success-case response object.
 There are also several failure-case response objects which are shared between calls.
-The specifics of the request and response objects will be described in <a href="#tango_card_api_methods">Tango Card API Methods</a>.
+The specifics of the request and response objects will be described in <a href="#tango_card_api_methods">Tango Card Service API Methods</a>.

 <a name="http_post_request_body"></a>
 ### HTTP POST Request Body ###